-The Hudson River Park Trust (HRPT) continued to work on the design of the Pier 26 Project.
+The Hudson River Park Trust (HRPT) continued to work on the design phase of the Pier 26 Project.
 The design development phase of the project is complete.
-During the quarter HRPT continued to work on the final design which is expected to be complete next quarter.
-The construction document phase of the project was originally scheduled for completion by March 2018; however, HRPT added additional in-water elements to the design which required additional time for design completion.
-No payments have been made to date from this activity as HRPT is using funding from other sources at this stage of design.
+During the quarter HRPT worked on the final design and construction documents which are now complete.